stimpy77/mmmeld/README.md

     - With main audio: Loops and fades out at the end of the main audio (including margin)
     - Without main audio: Loops and fades out at the end of the visual sequence

 Note: When main audio is provided, it always determines the total duration of the output.
-The visual sequence will be cut off (with fade-out) if it's longer than the main audio duration (including margins).
+The visual sequence will be cut off (with fade-out in audio tail margin) if it's longer than the main audio duration (including margins).
 When no main audio is provided, the visual sequence determines the total duration.

 ### Supported File Formats
 - Audio: WAV, MP3, M4A, and other formats supported by ffmpeg